hanshuebner/cl-gpiod/README.md

     (setf (data-out) 3)

-Bits 17 and 18 are defined as input ports.
+Bits 17 and 18 are defined as input ports with edge detection capability.
 They can be read like so:

     (when (button-1) ...)

+Also, it is possible to wait for the configured level transition to occur using the `cl-gpiod:wait-for-event` and `cl-gpiod:wait-for-event-with-timeout` functions:

+    (cl-gpiod:wait-for-event-with-timeout 'button-1 0.5)

 Before the accessors can be used, the GPIO chip must be opened using `cl-gpiod:open-chip`.
 A "consumer name" needs to be provided which